 My favorite Canadian show was “Bomb Girls“before it sadly got cancelled (at the original time I wrote this post the show was going into second season) and it was noted for having some pretty great 1940s styles.
 Since we are in a deep freeze here in the Great White North I wanted to share some pictures of the warm and cozy winter “outerwear” clothes that have been making an appearance on the show and maybe inspire you to “1940s/Bomb Girls” your winter outerwear wardrobe up a bit.

 (photo’s courtesy of bomb girls Facebook page)

-I love this Jacket and the fur collar (which does not have to be real FYI if you’re recreating looks) a lot and might need to find a place for this in my home.
+I love this Jacket and the fur collar a lot and might need to find a place for this in my home (The fur does not have to be real FYI if you’re recreating looks).
 Time for some shopping on Etsy or at my local vintage shops!
 For some modern shopping, Slice network just did a blog post on where you can buy a similar look if you wish to check out their blog.

 Note…So while looking for said jacket I found a lovely blog called “Butterflies and Daisys Vintage” and she has posted family pictures from the 40’s.
 There is an amazing photo 3 down that reminds so much of the jacket that Gladys is wearing in this picture.
 Do you agree?

 The medium brim red felt hat that Vera is wearing is spot on 1940’s correct.
 As for the boots I know Galoshes were popular as they could be worn right over top of the shoes but I also found an ad for rubber boots (see below).
 I know Vera is not wearing rubber boots but the boots in the ad remind me of her boots in this picture a little bit.

 Betty and Kate are wearing classic jackets with Kate (on the right), beautiful brown tailored jacket and beret being the easiest to be found in regular & vintage clothing stores.